TonyLB/maketheworld/charcoal-client/README.md

 deploy in the way Make The World needed.
 So this is a manual Amplify build, which does not need to have `amplify init` run ... in fact, it's probably very much better that you don't.
-If you tweak the graphQL schema of the back-end, however, you will need to use `aws appsync get-introspection-schema` on your API, and pipe it in JSON format into src/schema.json, then run `amplify configure` in order to repopulate the graphQL schemata.
+If you tweak the graphQL schema of the back-end, however, you will need to use `aws appsync get-introspection-schema` on your API, and pipe it in JSON format into src/schema.json, then run `amplify codegen` in order to repopulate the graphQL schemata.

 ## Available Scripts